ApicaSystem/ZebraTester-Public-Plugins/NTLM-PerLoop/README.md

 # NTLM-PerLoop
 Changes ZebraTester Behavior from NTLM Auth per User to NTLM Auth per Loop.
 This plugin has been tested with ZebraTester 5.2-E and 5.2-M but should work for any 5.2-X version.

-##Guide##

 ###Installation###
 1. Add plugin to ../MyTests/Plugins/